SwissDataScienceCenter/renku/docs/user/firststeps.rst

     when it is required by a `renku` command.
 If you check the ``2019_verkehrszaehlungen_werte_fussgaenger_velo.csv`` file you
-    will see only a few lines of metadata starting with ``version https:://fit-lfs.github.com/spec/v1``.
+    will see only a few lines of metadata starting with ``version https://git-lfs.github.com/spec/v1``.
 You can easily
-    fetch the data manually by pulling from the console
+    fetch the data manually from the console by running

     .. code-block:: console